Violent Soho: 2019–2022: Everything is A-OK and hiatus

 On 14 November 2019, the band released a new song called "A-OK," following a series of teaser posters and billboards being posted around Sydney, Melbourne and Brisbane.
 A week later, they released a second single, entitled "Vacation Forever".
 The song saw the band place in the Triple J Hottest 100 of 2019, placing 69th.

 In December 2019, the band performed their first live shows since 2017 at the Good Things Festival in Sydney, Melbourne and Brisbane.
 A music video for "Vacation Forever" was released, compiled of footage from these performances.

 In early February 2020, the band subtly announced that they would be playing three intimate headlining shows the following week in Sydney, Melbourne and Brisbane.
 Instead of making an official announcement, the band sent out paper flyers promoting the shows.
 Access to tickets was made available only via in-person purchase at either Red Eye Records in Sydney, Oh!
 Jean Records in Melbourne or Rocking Horse Records in Brisbane.
 At the record stores, it was revealed that the band's new album was titled Everything is A-OK, and was set for release on 3 April 2020.

 In July 2022, the band announced an indefinite hiatus.
 They shared the following statement on social media:

 After nearly 20 years in Violent Soho we've experienced so much as a band - It's been incredible and life-defining.
 We feel so grateful to have experienced the journey and to all the people that believed in our music and showed us so much support.
 However, as individuals we've found ourselves in different places over the last few years and so we've decided it's time to take a break and lay low for a bit.
 This isn't the end of the band, but we are looking forward to giving ourselves some space, focusing on our families, and giving back to the community which fostered and carried us.

 With the announcement also came the release of a new single, "Kamikaze", which was later released on 7 vinyl alongside single "Better Homes and Gardens".

 The band played their final shows on September 9 and 10, 2022, at Brisbane's Fortitude Music Hall.

+2026–present: Reunion

+In March 2026, Boerdam and Tidswell joined Mark Hoppus on stage during his spoken-word show at the Sydney Opera House to perform "Dammit" together.
+At the show, Hoppus hinted that the band would soon be reuniting.
+This was later confirmed in April 2026, when the band announced their first shows in four years for September 2026.